earthly/website/blog/_posts/2022-03-17-golang-grpc-gateway.md

 </div>

+### Using `grpcurl` With TLS

 ## Conclusion

 There we have it.
-Rest to gRPC in three ways, with all the complicated bits documented in a runnable [Earthfile](https://github.com/adamgordonbell/cloudservices/blob/v5-grpc-gateway/Earthfile).
-All the code is on [GitHub](https://github.com/adamgordonbell/cloudservices/tree/v5-grpc-gateway).
+Rest to gRPC in three ways, with all the complicated bits documented in a runnable [Earthfile](https://github.com/earthly/cloud-services-example/blob/v5-grpc-gateway/Earthfile).
+All the code is on [GitHub](https://github.com/earthly/cloud-services-example/tree/v5-grpc-gateway).
 And with the certs in place, this gRPC + REST service is not even that big of a lift from a standard gRPC end-point.
 In fact, this approach is in use in [`etcd`](https://github.com/etcd-io/etcd/blob/main/server/embed/serve.go) and [Istio](https://github.com/istio/istio/blob/f46f821fb13b7fc24b5d29193e2ad7c5c0a46877/pilot/pkg/bootstrap/server.go#L469).

 And if you enjoyed the build process for your gRPC gateway, consider diving deeper with [Earthly](https://cloud.earthly.dev/login) to further simplify your build process.